EdgeOfControl/batch-file/README.md

 # batch-file
-Mass file copier, mover, and deleter powered by PowerShell
+Mass file copier, mover, and remover powered by PowerShell

 This script will allow you to mass move, copy, or delete files from a PowerShell window.
 Recursive searching is toggled during runtime.